In Memoriam of Henderson Police Volunteers

 Henri "Duke" Ducasse

-Henri “Duke” Ducasse B. 4/30/1937 D. 10/5/2010 Duke was a dedicated member of the Henderson Police Volunteer program and was training to become a member of the Handicapped Parking Enforcement Team.
+Henri “Duke” Ducasse passed away in October 2010.
+Duke was a dedicated member of the Henderson Police Volunteer program and was training to become a member of the Handicapped Parking Enforcement Team.
 He was a veteran of the U.S. Navy and active with various volunteer program.

 Bill was a former LAPD Officer, VHRU volunteer and one of the original Henderson Volunteers, along with his wife Marie.
 Bill passed away Friday, February 20, 2010.